aws-samples/aws-cdk-examples/CONTRIBUTING.md

 When considering if your example adds value, review the existing examples and think about if your example could be written with just the knowledge from the other examples.

 ### Language Parity
 While we have historically allowed adding examples in just one of our supported languages, moving forward we would like to maintain language parity.
-This does not necessarily mean that you must write the example in each action yourself, but a PR will not be merged until the example has been added for each language.
+This does not necessarily mean that you must write the example in each language yourself, but a PR will not be merged until the example has been added for each language.

 If you are looking for help to achieve language parity, you can request help in either the issue related to the new example, or directly through the PR.